-PWC’s electric system ensures that electric energy that is purchased from energy suppliers, and that which is generated at PWC’s own generation plant, is safely and efficiently delivered to its customers at competitive rates.
+PWC’s electric system ensures that electric energy that is purchased from energy suppliers and generated at PWC’s own generation plant, is safely and efficiently delivered to its customers at competitive rates.
 PWC currently purchases electricity from Duke Energy Progress (DEP) and from the Southeastern Power Administration (SEPA).
-In addition, PWC has the distinction of being the only municipal utility in North Carolina to own and operate an electric generation plant.
-This plant is known as the Butler-Warner Generation Plant (BWGP), in honor of Robert H. Butler and James R. Warner, former chairmen of the Commission.
+PWC has the distinction of being the only municipal utility in North Carolina to own and operate an electric generation plant.
+The Butler-Warner Generation Plant (BWGP) is named in honor of Robert H. Butler and James R. Warner, former chairmen of the Commission.

 In July 2012, PWC became a full requirements customer of DEP as part of a new 20-year power supply agreement signed in June 2009.
 PWC pays a fixed annual capacity and energy charge with a formula-based annual true-up based on DEP’s system average costs.
 In a separate agreement, BWGP is dispatched by DEP to meet the combined needs of PWC and DEP customers.
 PWC will continue to operate and maintain the plant while DEP will reimburse PWC for certain operating costs and pay a fee based on plant performance.
 This provides PWC an additional source of revenue which can be used to offset the effect of power cost increases.

 Fayetteville Electric Service History

 The City of Fayetteville has furnished electricity to its citizens since 1900.
-Fayetteville, like many other cities in North Carolina and in the nation, did not organize an electric utility as a profit-making public enterprise; it did so because that was the only way the citizens could enjoy the benefits of electricity.
+Fayetteville, like many other North Carolina cities and in the nation, did not organize an electric utility as a profit-making public enterprise; it did so because that was the only way the citizens could enjoy the benefits of electricity.

 The first electric plant of any kind in Fayetteville was installed by the Phoenix Cotton Mill on Ann Street.
 This plant was driven by water power from Cross Creek, and its output operated the mill and some